RichTeaTime/LibrarySample/README.md

 To assist us in understanding the technical experience of candidates, we ask that you *fill in the blanks* of the simple WebAPI and ES6 project that accompanies this document.
 This will involve creating the architecture and implementation of both Frontend and Backend projects.

-The WebAPI project uses .NET Framework and C# and iisexpress to minimise dependencies on your software environment.
+The WebAPI project uses .NET Core and C# to minimise dependencies on your software environment.
 The UI code is written using ES6, to avoid the need to compile Typescript. **Candidates should try to avoid adding any additional dependencies**

 Please do not add any further external dependencies to your solution.